hphelion/documentation/commercial/GA1/commerical.services-ceph-overview.md

 ## Hardware Recommendations for the Ceph Cluster {#hardware}

-For a Production Environment, the following is HP’s current Hardware Recommendations in a production environment.
+For a Production Environment, the following is HP's current Hardware Recommendations in a production environment.

 <table style="text-align: left; vertical-align: top; width:1000px;">
 <tr style="background-color: #C8C8C8;">